bOhYee/panda-movement/README.md

 # How to automate the movement of the Panda in Webots
 This repository has been built with the goal of providing users with a step-by-step process to automate the movement of the Franka-Emika Panda's robotic arm in [Webots](https://cyberbotics.com/#webots).
 This is particularly important for projects that place the end-effector of the arm in random, or not known in advance, locations.
 In such cases, in fact, the joints' angles cannot be computed beforehand, thus requiring a different approach to be adopted.

 This guide will make use of the [Robotics Toolbox for Python](https://github.com/petercorke/robotics-toolbox-python) library, which provides tools for managing kinematic operations for a set of robotic arms.
 Between the supported models, there is also the [Franka-Emika Panda](https://petercorke.github.io/robotics-toolbox-python/arm_dh.html#roboticstoolbox.models.DH.Panda), which was based on the URDF file contained inside [franka_ros](https://frankaemika.github.io/docs/control_parameters.html) package.
-The base idea is to provide the library with the joints' current position and the movement's information and, then, to harness its ability to solve the inverse kinematic equations for the Panda manipulator to obtain the final angles, which will be used inside the simulated environment.
+The base idea is to provide the library with the joints' current position and the movement's information and then to harness its ability to solve the inverse kinematic equations for the Panda manipulator to obtain the final angles, which will be used inside the simulated environment.

 Unfortunately, as of Webots version R2023b, the arm model contained inside the Python library differs from the one included inside Webots.
 The two of them, in fact, present different rotating axes for some of the joints, making it difficult to adopt the computed results without further elaborations.
 To remedy this issue, the model used by the library can be compiled from scratch and imported as a new Robot entity to be controlled in Webots.
 You can either follow the procedure reported in the [following section](#creating-the-panda-proto-file)  to generate the new entity or include the [provided PROTO file](./panda-webots/protos/Panda.proto) contained in this repository inside your simulated world.